meri-leeworthy/meri-garden-astro/src/posts/Customising Discourse to do non-forum things.md

 ---
-title: Customising Discourse to do non-forum things
+title: 'Customising Discourse to do non-forum things'
-isPublished: true
+isPublished: 'true'
-date: "20211008"
+date: '20211008'
-image: discourse.png
+image: 'discourse.png'
-alt:
-  A screenshot of a customised Discourse instance with a search bar in the centre
+alt: 'A screenshot of a customised Discourse instance with a search bar in the centre'
-tags:
+tags: 'radical-directory,projects'
-  - radical-directory
-  - projects
+slug: 'customising-discourse-to-do-non-forum-things'
 ---

 Discourse is open source forum software that powers most small to medium scale